Chart Color Schemes

 Infrastructure

-Westdale has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Westdale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects likely to impact this region.
-Major initiatives include Tamworth Global Gateway Park, Oxley Vale Lifestyle Estate, Tamworth Sports and Entertainment Precinct, and Arcadia Estate.
-The following details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified four projects that could impact this region.
+Key projects are Tamworth Global Gateway Park, Oxley Vale Lifestyle Estate, Tamworth Sports and Entertainment Precinct, and Arcadia Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.